petershin/liferay-learn/docs/commerce/latest/en/order-management/shipments/introduction-to-shipments.md

 ![Shipments Menu - Ready to Ship](./introduction-to-shipments/images/06.png)

 ## Shipped

-Once an order has been shipped and awaiting confirmation of delivery, the order is in the Shipped phase.
-Click _Deliver_ when the delivery has been made.
+After shipping the order and before confirmation of delivery, the order is in the ‘Shipped’ phase.
+Once delivered, click the _Deliver_button to mark the Order as 'Delivered'.

 ![Shipments Menu - Shipped](./introduction-to-shipments/images/08.png)